jacob-horton/personal-website/content/posts/2025/11-07-creating-a-language.md

 ## Compiler Overview

-A common compiler structure is shown in the image below (made by Robert Nystrom).
+A common compiler structure is shown in the image below.
 Here, the mountain represents our compiler, where the top of the mountain represents an abstract form, and the bottom a more concrete form.
 The idea is to work from the source code towards a more abstract representation, where we can understand the code, then convert that back down into a form the computer can run.

 <div class="flex flex-col items-center">
     <img class="my-0" src="https://raw.githubusercontent.com/munificent/craftinginterpreters/refs/heads/master/site/image/a-map-of-the-territory/mountain.png" />